Sex work is work.

 - You are polite, respectful (and relaxed!).

-- Your body is fresh and clean (don’t be offended if the sex worker performs a brief health check or asks you to shower, this is standard practice).
+- Your body is fresh and clean (don’t be offended when the sex worker performs a brief health check or asks you to shower, this is standard practice).

 - You are not out of it, on drugs or alcohol.